-(j) Pension and retirement fund obligations
+1.15.6 Pension and retirement fund obligations

 The Municipality provides retirement benefits for its employees and councillors.
-Defined contribution plans are post-employment benefit plans under which an entity pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.
-The contributions to fund obligations for the payment of retirement benefits are charged against income in the year they become payable.
-Defined benefit plans are post-employment benefit plans other than defined contribution plans.
-The defined benefit funds, which are administered on a provincial basis, are actuarially valued tri-annually on the projected unit credit method basis.
+Defined contribution plans are post-employment benefit plans under which the Municipality pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.
+The contributions to fund obligations for the payment of retirement benefits are recognised in the Statement of Financial Performance in the year they become payable.
+The defined benefit funds, which are administered on a provincial basis, are actuarially valued triannually on the projected unit credit method basis.
 Deficits identified are recovered through lump sum payments or increased future contributions on a proportional basis to all participating municipalities.
-The contributions and lump sum payments are charged against income in the year they become payable.
+The contributions and lump sum payments are recognised in the Statement of Financial Performance in the year they become payable.
 Sufficient information is not available to use defined benefit accounting for a multi-employer plan.
 As a result, defined benefit plans have been accounted for as if they were defined contribution plans.

-(k) Other Short-term Employee Benefits
+1.15.7 Other Short-term Employee Benefits

-When an employee has rendered service to the entity during a reporting period, the entity recognises the undiscounted amount of short-term employee benefits expected to be paid in exchange for that service:
+When an employee has rendered service to the Municipality during a reporting period, the Municipality recognises the undiscounted amount of short-term employee benefits expected to be paid in exchange for that service:

 - as a liability (accrued expense), after deducting any amount already paid.
-If the amount already paid exceeds the undiscounted amount of the benefits, the entity recognises that excess as an asset (prepaid expense) to the extent that the prepayment will lead to, for example, a reduction in future payments or a cash refund; and - as an expense, unless another Standard requires or permits the inclusion of the benefits in the cost of an asset.
+If the amount already paid exceeds the undiscounted amount of the benefits, the Municipality recognises that excess as an asset (prepaid expense) to the extent that the prepayment will lead to, for example, a reduction in future payments or a cash refund; and - as an expense, unless another Standard requires or permits the inclusion of the benefits in the cost of an asset.